José Raúl Capablanca: Death

 Not long before his death, his familial hypertension had shot up to the hazardous 200–240/160+.
 The day before his fatal stroke, his vascular specialist Dr. Schwarzer strongly advised him that his life was endangered unless he totally relaxed, but Capablanca said that he could not because his ex-wife and children had started court proceedings against him.
 The doctor blamed his death on "his troubles and aggravation".

 On 7 March 1942, Capablanca was observing a game and chatting with friends at the Manhattan Chess Club in New York City, when he asked for help removing his coat, and collapsed shortly afterward.
 Eminent physician Eli Moschcowitz administered first aid and then arranged an ambulance.
-He was taken to Mount Sinai Hospital, where he died at 6:00 AM the next day.
+He was taken to Mount Sinai Hospital, where he died at 6:00 a.m. the next day.
 Emanuel Lasker had died in the same hospital only a year earlier.
 The cause of death was given as "a cerebral hemorrhage provoked by hypertension", in particular a hypertensive thalamic hemorrhage.
 The hospital admissions report stated:

 When admitted to Mt.
 Sinai Hospital, the examination showed: Patient critically ill in deep coma, unreceptive to nocioceptive stimuli, unequal pupils with the left one dilated (fixed and unresponsive to light), left facial palsy, left hemiplegia, globally depressed tendinous reflexes and arterial tension 280/140.
 A lumbar puncture was performed which showed hemorrhagic cerebrospinal fluid (CSF) with a pressure of 500 mm of water.

 The full autopsy, by Drs.
 Moschcowitz, Prill, and Levin, showed that the right thalamus was almost totally destroyed, and in its place was a hematoma 2 inches wide and 2 inches high.
 The whole ventricular system and cisterna magna were flooded with blood.
 The gyri were flattened and sulci narrowed, consistent with years of extreme hypertension.
 He also had severe cardiomegaly or enlarged heart, in his case 575 g instead of the normal 300–350 g, including left ventricular hypertrophy (LVH): 3 cm [hypertrophy] of the left ventricle wall.
 This wall had a number of subendiocardial hemorrhages, which was later proved to be common in patients with severe intercranial hypertension.
 This caused the release of a large amount of vasoactive substances into the bloodstream, including acetylcholine and noradrenaline that caused these hemorrhages.

 The lumbar puncture was a bad idea, as intracranial hypertension is now a well-known contraindication because it releases the pressure of the cerebrospinal fluid counteracting the herniating force of the hypertension.
 But neurosurgeon Orlando Hernández-Meilán has said that it made no difference, as Capablanca could not have been revived even if the best modern medicine had been available.

 Capablanca was given a public funeral in Havana's Colón Cemetery on 15 March 1942.